sumansaurabh/acebot/README.md

 You can get the latest version by:

-1. Downloading the release for your platform from the [Releases](https://github.com/afaneor/interview-corvus/releases) page (currently available only for macos)
+1. Downloading the release for your platform from the [Releases](https://github.com/afaneor/interview-corvus/releases) page
 2. Or building/using from source using the instructions below

+### Installation by Platform

+#### macOS

+1. Download the latest `.dmg` file from the [Releases](https://github.com/afaneor/interview-corvus/releases) page
+2. Open the `.dmg` file and drag the `Interview Corvus.app` to your Applications folder
+3. When running for the first time, you may need to right-click on the app and select "Open" to bypass Gatekeeper
+4. Grant the following permissions when prompted:
+   - Screen Recording (for taking screenshots)
+   - Accessibility (for global hotkeys)
+   - Keychain Access (for securely storing your API key)

+#### Windows

+1. Download the latest `.zip` file for Windows from the [Releases](https://github.com/afaneor/interview-corvus/releases) page
+2. Extract the contents of the `.zip` file to a location of your choice
+3. Run `Interview Corvus.exe`
+4. Note that you may need to run as administrator to enable some features

 ### Building from Source